You could describe me as a natural born mover

 I’ve been active ever since I was a young child.
 When I was little I loved to play outside all day and do crazy things like stand on top of the swing set frame and scare the heck out of my parents (not intentionally).

 I quickly dove into the world of competitive gymnastics and devoted the next sixteen years of my life to the sport.
-Committing to four hours a day of practice and traveling to a different city every weekend to compete.
+I soon committed myself to working out hours a day and traveling to a different city every weekend to compete.

-Unfortunately my career didn’t go as far as I’d hope after getting injured a number of times ( knee surgery, low back fracture, ankle surgery, foot and toe fractures) and I started to realize the value of a healthy mindset and a plan of recovery.
+Unfortunately I was injured a number of times ( knee surgery, low back fracture, ankle surgery, foot and toe fractures) and I soon realized how necessary a healthy mindset and a consistent plan of recovery were.

 Because of my injuries I learned about the recovery process and thought I’d become a physical therapist, but I realized physical therapy wasn’t what I wanted to do.
 I wanted a job that would allow me more freedom to help people holistically.

 So I moved back to Atlanta and graduated with a degree in Exercise Science from Georgia State University and I soon discovered how much I loved teaching adults how to move better in my personal training practice.
 Even better, my clients were seeing great results.
 I was feeling like I’d finally found my calling.

-Fast forward to when my first son was born, I felt it was time to take a break and focus on being a mom.
+Fast forward to when my first son was born, I felt it was time to take a step back from working and focus on being a mom.

 Becoming a mom was an incredible experience, but after the birth of my second son my health took a turn for the worse.
-I ended up with severe digestive distress and chronic low energy.
+I ended up with severe digestive distress, chronic low energy and diastasis recti (abdominal separation).

 For the first time in my life what seemed easy all the sudden became impossible.
 I lost all motivation and energy and had debilitating digestive pain most days.